aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M01-Unit 6 Configure DNS settings in Azure.md

    | Enable auto registration            | Selected                                |
    | Review your settings and select OK. |                                         |

-4. Wait for 2 mins Successfully created virtual network link
+   **Note**: Please Wait for 2 mins to Successfully create virtual network link

-4. Select **Refresh**.
+1. Select **Refresh**.

-5. Verify that the CoreServicesVnetLink has been created, and that auto-registration is enabled.
+1. Verify that the CoreServicesVnetLink has been created, and that auto-registration is enabled.

-6. Repeat steps 2 - 5 for the ManufacturingVnet, using the information in the following table:
+1. Repeat steps 2 - 5 for the ManufacturingVnet, using the information in the following table:

    | **Option**                          | **Value**                                |
    | ----------------------------------- | ---------------------------------------- |